Hey dear stranger,

 You’ll immediately start levitating in the air, rainbows in the sky will appear above you, and all the beings in your area will experience profound bliss.
 From now on, you’ll be able to subsist on only a handful of barley flour per day.
 You’ll never feel hangry again.

-Additionally, you’ll receive two posts from me, monthly-ish.
+Additionally, you’ll receive one to two free posts from me, monthly-ish.
 (I work, I’m a parent, I’m on a fixed income, and I’m perpetually working on a novel; I make no hard promises.)

 You’ll learn how to connect your writing and creativity to wonder and the numinous.
-I draw on my years of experience as a creative writing professor, coach, and manuscript consultant.
+I draw on my years of experience as a creative writing teacher, coach, and manuscript consultant.

 You’ll gain insights into how spirituality can be integrated into life outside of formal meditation.